JuliaLang/julia/doc/stdlib/file.rst

    Canonicalize a path by expanding symbolic links and removing "." and ".." entries.

+.. function:: relpath(path::AbstractString, startpath::AbstractString = ".") -> AbstractString

+   Return a relative filepath to path either from the current directory or from an optional start directory.
+   This is a path computation: the filesystem is not accessed to confirm the existence or nature of path or startpath.

 .. function:: expanduser(path::AbstractString) -> AbstractString

    On Unix systems, replace a tilde character at the start of a path with the